tomjoht/learnapidoc/assets/files/apiblueprintweatherdata.md

 + Parameters
     + q (string, optional)

         **City name**. *Example: London*.
 You can call by city name, or by city name and country code.
 The API responds with a list of results that match a searching word.
-For the query value, type the city name and optionally the country code divided by comma; use ISO 3166 country codes.
+For the query value, type the city name and optionally the country code divided by a comma; use ISO 3166 country codes.

     + id (string, optional)

         **City ID**. *Example: `2172797`*.
 You can call by city ID.
-API responds with exact result.
+The API responds with the exact result.
 The List of city IDs can be downloaded [here](http://bulk.openweathermap.org/sample/).
-You can include multiple cities in parameter &mdash; just separate them by commas.
+You can include multiple cities in this parameter &mdash; just separate them by commas.
 The limit of locations is 20. *Note: A single ID counts as a one API call.
-So, if you have city IDs. it's treated as 3 API calls.*
+So, if you have city IDs, it's treated as 3 API calls.*

     + lat (string, optional)

         **Latitude**. *Example: 35*.
-The latitude cordinate of the location of your interest.
+The latitude coordinate of the location of your interest.
 Must use with `lon`.

     + lon (string, optional)

         **Longitude**. *Example: 139*.
-Longitude cordinate of the location of your interest.
+Longitude coordinate of the location of your interest.
 Must use with `lat`.

     + zip (string, optional) -

         **Zip code**.
 Search by zip code. *Example: 95050,us*.
-Please note if country is not specified then the search works for USA as a default.
+Please note that if the country is not specified, the search uses USA as a default.

         + Default: 94040,us
         + Sample: 94040,us
     + units (enum[string], optional)

         **Units**. *Example: imperial*.
 Possible values: `metric`, `imperial`.
-When you do not use units parameter, format is `standard` by default.
+When you do not use the `units` parameter, the format is `standard` by default.

         + Default: standard
         + Sample: imperial